Tommy Refenes

-Tommy Refenes is an American video game designer and programmer, best known for his work on the game Super Meat Boy, a platformer he co-created with designer Edmund McMillen.
+Tommy "Egghead" Refenes is an American video game designer and programmer, best known for his work on the game Super Meat Boy, a platformer he co-created with designer Edmund McMillen.

 Early life

 Refenes began programming at the age of eleven, and has been doing so professionally since the age of 18, initially contracting for a website whose owner had threatened to sue him over a parody Flash game he had made.
 He dropped out of North Carolina State University; he later told gaming blog Brutal Gamer "if you want to be a programmer, do not go to college."
-He is also Type 1 Diabetic, as revealed in Indie Game The Movie.
+He is also Type 1 Diabetic, as revealed in Indie Game: The Movie.

 Career

 Refenes started at Seventy - Two DPI in August 2001 where he managed their website and servers.
 In August 2003 he was hired by Learning Station, where he developed server software and applications in Flash, C++, PHP, and ASP.
 In July 2005 he decided to shift to the computer game field and went to work for Streamline Studios, where he assisted in optimizing and porting the Unreal 2.x engine from the original Xbox to the Xbox 360, In May 2006, Refenes and Aubrey Hesselgren, a game designer, founded the company Pillowfort.
 Their first effort was a game they dubbed Goo!.
 In 2008 Goo! won the grand prize for Best Threaded Game in the 2008 Intel Game Demo Contest, and took third place for Best Game on Intel Graphics.
 The game was canceled and Refenes left the studio in January 2009.

 In 2009 he co-founded the company Team Meat with game and graphics designer Edmund McMillen, with Refenes acting as programmer and co-CEO.
 Super Meat Boy is the only game they have published together as McMillen left Team Meat in 2017, and they are not expected to work on more projects together.
 Though Team Meat did release Super Meat Boy Forever in 2020 with Refenes as a designer and lead programmer, McMillen was not involved and later stated that he would not return to the series.